All India Anna Dravida Munnetra Kazhagam: J. Jayalalithaa era (1989–2016)

-Due to her resignation, O. Panneerselvam was sworn in as chief minister on 29 September 2014.
-Jayalalithaa was denied bail by the High Court and moved the Supreme Court for bail.
-The Supreme Court granted bail on 17 October 2014.
-On 11 May 2015, the High Court of Karnataka said she was acquitted from that case and was again sworn in as chief minister for the fifth time.
+Due to Jayalalithaa's dismissal, the minister for finance and public works of Tamil Nadu Panneerselvam was sworn in as chief minister of Tamil Nadu for a second term on 29 September 2014.
+Bail for Jayalalithaa was denied by the High Court and then moved to the Supreme Court, where it was granted on 17 October 2014.
+On 11 May 2015, the High Court of Karnataka said she was acquitted from that case, and on 23 May 2015, Jayalalithaa was sworn in as chief minister of Tamil Nadu for a fifth term.

-In the 2016 assembly election, running without allies, she swept the polls, winning 135 out of 234 seats.
-It was the most audacious decision made by her for the spectacular victory that no other political leader had ever made in the history of Tamil Nadu.
-On 23 May 2016, Jayalalithaa was sworn in as chief minister for the sixth time.
+In the 2016 assembly election, the chief minister of Tamil Nadu Jayalalithaa ran without allies and swept the polls by winning 135 of 234 seats.
+It was the most audacious decision taken by her for the spectacular victory that any political leader had ever made in the history of Tamil Nadu elections.
+On 23 May 2016, Jayalalithaa was sworn in as chief minister of Tamil Nadu for a sixth and last term.

 On 22 September 2016, she was admitted to Apollo Hospital, Chennai, due to fever and dehydration.
-After a prolonged illness, she died on 5 December 2016, and became the third chief minister in Tamil Nadu to die in office after Anna and her mentor M.G.R.
+After a prolonged illness, she died on 5 December 2016 and became the third chief minister in Tamil Nadu to die in office after Anna and her mentor M.G.R.

+Following her death, a robbery and murder took place at Jayalalithaa's Kodanadu estate on 24 April 2017.
+The incident later became a politically sensitive issue within the AIADMK and among the public.

 Expansion beyond Tamil Nadu and Puducherry

-Under Jayalalithaa's regime, the party spread beyond Tamil Nadu and Puducherry.
-State units are established in Karnataka and Kerala.
-The party also has functionaries in places like the Andaman and Nicobar Islands, Andhra Pradesh, Maharashtra, the National Capital Territory of Delhi, and Telangana in India, as well as in other countries where Tamil people are present.
+Under the leadership of Jayalalithaa, the party spread beyond Tamil Nadu and Puducherry.
+It established state units in some other Indian states and union territories, like the Andaman and Nicobar Islands, Andhra Pradesh, Karnataka, Kerala, Maharashtra, the National Capital Territory of Delhi, and Telangana.
+The party also has functionaries and supporters in other countries where Tamil people are present.

 In Karnataka, the party had members in the state assembly from 1983 to 2004 and has influence in the Tamil-speaking areas of Bengaluru and Kolar.
+In Kerala, the party won a total of six wards in three panchayats in the local body elections.

-In Andhra Pradesh, Kerala, and Maharashtra, the party contested some legislative assembly elections but did not win a single seat in any of the elections.
+In Andhra Pradesh, Kerala, and Maharashtra, the party has contested some legislative assembly elections but did not win a single seat in any of the elections.